Activity-centered design

 Activity-centered design (ACD) is an extension of the Human-centered design paradigm in interaction design.
 ACD features heavier emphasis on the activities that a user would perform with a given piece of technology.
 ACD has its theoretical underpinnings in activity theory, from which activities can be defined as actions taken by a user to achieve a goal.

-When working with activity-centered design, the designers use research to get insights of the users.
+When working with activity-centered design, the designers use research to get insights into the users.
 Observations and interviews are typical approaches to learn more about the users' behavior.
-By mapping users' activities and tasks, the designer may notice missing tasks for the activity to become more easy to perform, and thus design solutions to accomplish those tasks.
+By mapping users' activities and tasks, the designer may notice missing tasks for the activity to become easier to perform, and thus design solutions to accomplish those tasks.